Bobby Brackins: Career

-Eventually, Brackins was released from his contract with Universal.
-He then signed to an independent record label in the Bay Area called Tycoon Status Entertainment LLC.
-Brackins then proceeded to continue writing music for himself as well as other artists including Zendaya's first single "Swag It Out", Tinashe's song "Chainless", and Pia Mia's single F**k With You (FWU) featuring G-Eazy.
-He has also written mainstream singles which include, Chris Brown's "Loyal" and "Came To Do", Ty Dolla $ign's "Saved", and Tinashe's "2 On" and "Party Favors."
-After releasing singles "My Jam" featuring Zendaya and Jeremih, "Hot Box" featuring G-Eazy and Mila J, Faithful featuring Ty Dolla$ign as well as a remix featuring Iamsu!, and Indigo (which was originally supposed to feature Anderson Pac), Brackins released To Live For 1 of 3 EPs.
-His 2nd EP, called To Kill For is due to be released in early 2017 according to Brackins' Twitter.
-He has also stated that he has written for artists including Nicki Minaj, Christina Milian, and Gwen Stefani.
-Brackins has also had vocal features in songs including Marc E Bassy's "Drunk and I'm Drunk", K.Young's remix to his song "Please Me", and Mila J's track "Sorry".
-Other songs and features include Zendaya's "My Baby" off her debut self-titled studio album (which Brackins wrote before vocally featuring in the remix), Yellow Claw and DJ Mustard's track "In My Room" (which he wrote), and Pia Mia's SoundCloud release track "Underneath".
+Eventually, Brackins was released from his contract with Republic.
+He then signed to the independent Bay Area-based record label, Tycoon Status Entertainment.
+Brackins continued writing songs for other artists including Zendaya's first single "Swag It Out", Tinashe's song "Chainless", and Pia Mia's single "F**k With You" (featuring G-Eazy).
+He has also written mainstream singles which include Chris Brown's "Loyal" and "Came To Do", Ty Dolla Sign's "Saved", and Tinashe's "2 On" and "Party Favors."
+After releasing singles "My Jam" (featuring Zendaya and Jeremih), "Hot Box" (featuring G-Eazy and Mila J), "Faithful" (featuring Ty Dolla Sign), as well as the latter's remix featuring Iamsu! and Indigo.
+His second EP, To Kill For was released 2017.

+Brackins also guest appeared on songs including Marc E Bassy's "Drunk and I'm Drunk" and Mila J's song "Sorry".
+Other songs and features include Zendaya's "My Baby" off her debut self-titled studio album (which Brackins wrote before vocally featuring on the remix), Yellow Claw and DJ Mustard's track "In My Room" (which he wrote), and Pia Mia's SoundCloud release track "Underneath".